-Fitting Landscapes: Securing more sustainable landscapes (March 2014)
+Fitting Landscapes: Securing more sustainable landscapes (2014)

-- This document, published in 2014, details Transport Scotland's landscaping policy for their transport corridors and provides guidance on its implementation.
-Fitting Landscapes sets an agenda, helping to address the challenges of delivering and managing a transport network that contributes to national policy targets, supports the natural heritage resources and ensures a 'best fit' with the local landscape character.
+- 19.3.41 This document details Transport Scotland's landscaping policy for their transport corridors and provides guidance on its implementation.
+'Fitting Landscapes' sets an agenda, helping to address the challenges of delivering and managing a transport network that contributes to national policy targets, supports the natural heritage resources and ensures a 'best fit' with the local landscape character.

-- 19.3.43 The vision of this document is to, "promote the more sustainable design, implementation, maintenance and management of the transport estate and ensure that the landscapes we create and manage are of high quality, well integrated, bio-diverse, adaptable and deliver a meaningful contribution to national sustainability targets".
+- 19.3.42 The vision of this document is to, "promote the more sustainable design, implementation, maintenance and management of the transport estate and ensure that the landscapes we create and manage are of high quality, well integrated, bio-diverse, adaptable and deliver a meaningful contribution to national sustainability targets".

-- 19.3.44 Additionally, Fitting Landscapes includes four 'aims' which are:
+- 19.3.43 Additionally, 'Fitting Landscapes' includes four 'aims' which are:

-- · Ensure high quality of design and place
+- Ensure high quality of design and place

 - Enhance and protect natural heritage

 - Use resources wisely

 - Build in adaptability to change

-Planning Advice Notes, Circulars and Online Guidance
+Planning Advice Notes and Circulars

-19.3.45 The Scottish Government provides Planning Advice Notes (PAN), which contain information on good planning practice in a range of different subjects and should be taken into account when considering development proposals.
+- 19.3.44 The Scottish Government provides Planning Advice Notes (PANs) which contain information on good planning practice in a range of different subjects and should be taken into account when considering development proposals.
 The Scottish Government also produces Circulars which contain guidance on policy implementation through legislative or procedural change.
-The PANs and Circulars considered relevant to this assessment comprise:

-'PAN 33 (Development of Contaminated Land)' (2000) provides advice on the implications of the contaminated land regime for the planning system.
-It advises on: the development of contaminated land; the approach to contaminated land in development plans; and the determination of planning applications when the site is or may be contaminated.

-'PAN 51 (Planning, Environmental Protection and Regulation)' (Revised 2006) supports the existing policy on the role of the planning system in relation to the environmental protection regimes.
-This PAN also summarises the statutory responsibilities of the environmental protection bodies, as well as informing these bodies about the planning system.
-The environmental protection regimes referred to in this PAN are: pollution, prevention and control; protection of the water environment; drinking water quality - public and private water supplies; contaminated land; radioactive substances; statutory nuisance including noise; litter; light; local air quality management; and environmental noise.
+The PANs and Circulars considered relevant to this assessment comprise: - 'PAN 33 (Development of Contaminated Land)' (2000) provides advice on the implications of the contaminated land regime for the planning system.
+It advises on: the development of contaminated land; the approach to contaminated land in development plans; and the determination of planning applications when the site is or may be contaminated. - 'PAN 51 (Planning, Environmental Protection and Regulation)' (Revised 2006) supports the role of the planning system in relation to the environmental protection regimes.
+This PAN summarises the statutory responsibilities of the environmental protection bodies, as well as informing these bodies about the planning system.
+The environmental protection regimes referred to in this PAN are: pollution, prevention and control; protection of the water environment; drinking water quality public and private water supplies (PWS);